jaantollander/masters-thesis/content/21_puhti.md

 *Compute* | *GPU* | 80 | 384 | 3600

 : \label{tab:puhti-nodes}
-Nodes on the Puhti cluster by category and type.
+Nodes on the Puhti cluster.
-For service nodes, the node type associates them with their function in the cluster.
+Puhti has different node categories based on their function in the cluster.
-For compute nodes, the node types associate them with the amount of allocatable resources they have.
+Lustre nodes serve the Lustre file system, service nodes form the front end and serve utility functions, and compute nodes form the back end of the cluster.
+Each node category contains different nodes types and each node of given type has identical resouces, such as processor, memory, and local storage.
-The node count tells us the number of nodes of the given node type.
+The node count describes how many nodes of given type Puhti contains.

 The *Puhti* cluster has various *service nodes* and 1002 *compute nodes* as seen in Table \ref{tab:puhti-nodes}.
 The services nodes consist of *utility nodes* for development and administration, *login nodes* for users to log in to the system, and MDS and OSS nodes for the Lustre file system.